VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 > **Note:** The term _consistency boundary_ refers to a boundary within
 > which you can assume that everything is fully consistent.

-To ensure the consistency of the system when a Registrant creates an order, both transactions must succeed.
-To guarantee this, we must take steps to ensure that the system is eventually consistent by ensuring that infrastructure reliably delivers messages to aggregates.
+To ensure the consistency of the system when a registrant creates an order, both transactions must succeed.
+To guarantee this, we must take steps to ensure that the system is eventually consistent by ensuring that the infrastructure reliably delivers messages to aggregates.

-The second approach that uses a single aggregate, we will only have a single transaction when a Registrant makes an order.
+In the second approach, which uses a single aggregate, we will only have a single transaction when a registrant makes an order.
 This appears to be the simplest approach of the three.

 ## Concurrency

-The registration process takes place in a multi-user environment where many Registrants could attempt to purchase seats simultaneously.
-The team decided to use the [reservation pattern][res-pat] to address the concurrency issues in the registration process.
-In this scenario, this means that a Registrant initially reserves seats (which are then unavailable to other Registrants); if the Registrant completes the payment within a timeout period, the system keeps the reservations; otherwise the system cancels the reservation.
+The registration process takes place in a multi-user environment where many registrants could attempt to purchase seats simultaneously.
+The team decided to use the reservation pattern to address the concurrency issues in the registration process.
+In this scenario, this means that a registrant initially reserves seats (which are then unavailable to other registrants); if the registrant completes the payment within a timeout period, the system retains the reservation; otherwise the system cancels the reservation.

-This reservation system introduces the need for additional message types, for example an event to report that a Registrant has made a payment, or report that a timeout has occurred.
+This reservation system introduces the need for additional message types; for example, an event to report that a registrant has made a payment, or report that a timeout has occurred.

 This timeout also requires the system to incorporate a timer somewhere to track when reservations expire.